United States Post Office (Great Neck, New York)

-US Post Office-Great Neck is a historic post office building located at Great Neck Plaza in the town of North Hempstead, Nassau County, New York, United States.
-It was built in 1939 and designed by consulting architect William Dewey Foster (1890-1958) for the Office of the Supervising Architect.
+US Post Office-Great Neck (also known as the Great Neck Post Office) is a historic post office building located within the Incorporated Village of Great Neck Plaza in the Town of North Hempstead, in Nassau County, New York, United States.

+Description

+The Great Neck Post Office was built in 1939 and designed by consulting architect William Dewey Foster (1890-1958) for the Office of the Supervising Architect.
 It is a one-story, pentagonal shaped skeletal frame building clad with plucked textured buff limestone in the Classical Revival style.
 It features a semicircular entrance portico supported by four square columns.
 Above the entrance is a relief sculpture of an eagle with 13 stars sculpted in 1940 by Gaetano Cecere.

 It was listed on the National Register of Historic Places in 1989.
 It was designated as a local historical landmark on December 1, 2004.